sakkyoi/satro/README.md

 # satro

-A ready to use, simple and functional static site generator developed with Astro.
+A ready-to-use, simple and functional static site generator developed with Astro.

 ## Installation and Usage